antmendoza/my-temporal-pocs/_tracing_go_typescript/README.md

-## Run the ts worker, that host the activity
+### Run the ts worker, that host the activity and child workflow
 ```bash
 cd src_reproduction
 npm run start.watch